IceCreamYou/Facebook-style-Statuses/submodules/README.txt

-Submodules should be named fbss_[integrated-module], with two exceptions: facebook_status_tags and fbssc, because they existed before this naming convention.
+Submodules should be named fbss_[integrated-module], with one exception: facebook_status_tags, because it existed before this naming convention, and changing the name of a pre-existing module is difficult to do without breaking the upgrade process.